 - Bacon crumbled over the top

-All of these additions are delicious and are sure to make for a hearty, perfect meal that is going to easily be your favorite chili ever.
+All of these additions are delicious and are sure to make for a hearty meal that your whole family will love!

 Can you put raw ground beef in the slow cooker?